 If you suspect you may have a third-party claim, talk to attorneys who have a broad range of knowledge about personal injury matters, including cases involving car accidents, premises liability, and products liability.
 At Warren & Kallianos, our lawyers understand how third-party claims interact with workers’ compensation claims, and we will fight to pursue all the compensation to which you are entitled.

 Any workplace accident can cause injuries, but some workplace accidents are more common than others.
-Here are some of the most common types of workplace accidents
+Here are some of the major causes of accidents in the workplace:

 Falling from a height such as scaffolding or a ladder can cause severe injury or death.
 A slip-and-fall on a floor covered with water, oil, grease, clutter, or other substances can also cause severe harm.
 Both types of falls are among the most common kinds of workplace accidents.
 Severe traumatic brain injuries, spinal cord injuries, broken bones, and other harm can result.